mozilla-conduit/review/README.md

 - `--skip-dependencies` : patch only one revision, ignore dependencies.

+### Reorganizing the stack

+`moz-phab reorg [start_rev] [end_rev]` allows you to reorganize the stack in Phabricator.

+If you've changed the local stack by adding, removing or moving the commits around, you need to change the parent/child relation of the revisions in Phabricator.

+`moz-phab reorg` command will compare the stack, display what will be changed and ask for permission before taking any action.

 ### Running arc commands

+* **Note** You will need to have PHP installed to run `arc` commands.*

 `moz-phab arc` allows running Arcanist commands indirectly: